Eunice Yung

-Eunice Yung Hoi-yan (born 7 June 1977) is a Hong Kong barrister and pro-Beijing politician.
-She is a former member of the New People's Party (NPP) and the Civil Force (CF).
-She became member of the Legislative Council of Hong Kong for New Territories East in 2016 and for Election Committee in 2021.
-She stepped down in December 2023 after her home was searched by the Hong Kong National Security Police.
+Eunice Yung Hoi-yan (容海恩; born 7 June 1977) is a Hong Kong barrister and pro-Beijing politician.
+Once the vice-chairman of the New People's Party (NPP), she became a member of the Legislative Council of Hong Kong for New Territories East in 2016 and for Election Committee in 2021.
+She stepped down in 2025 amidst concerns that she may not be able to seek another term after her father-in-law was placed with bounty by the national security police.

 Early life

 Yung was born in Hong Kong in 1977 and was educated at St. Francis' Canossian College and Rosaryhill School.
 She went on to study computer science at the University of British Columbia (UBC) and graduated in 2001.
 Unsuccessful in her bid to begin her chosen career as a gaming programmer, she stayed on as a research assistant and helped develop a journal research programme at UBC.
 After she returned to Hong Kong in the summer of 2003, she studied law at the City University of Hong Kong and qualified as a barrister in 2008.